If you’re having trouble using Poll Everywhere, some of these questions may help resolve the problems:

 No. Simply log in to your account first (you can reset your password if you forgot it) and then click the participant registration link your instructor has distributed.

 If you are responding with a web device, make sure you are signed in before responding to your instructor’s polls.
-It is also very possible that you have accidentally created two or more accounts under different emails.
+It is also possible that you have accidentally created two or more accounts under different emails.
 If you have a personal or another university email - your responses may be associated there.

 If you are responding via text message, make sure you have certified your mobile number.
 Once you have certified your number your previous ‘unregistered’ responses will be tied to your account.